FuadBabaev/ML_SYSTEM_DESIGN/README.md

 ## Components and Configuration

 ### **Apache Airflow**
 Apache Airflow is used to manage and orchestrate the entire pipeline.
-The DAG (Directed Acyclic Graph) includes tasks for each step of the process.
+The DAG includes tasks for each step of the process.

 ![Airflow Main Dashboard](images/Airflow_main.PNG)

 ---

 ### **MinIO**
-MinIO is used as the object storage solution to store the training and test datasets, as well as the output predictions.
+MinIO is used as the object storage solution.

 ![MinIO Object Storage](images/MINIO.PNG)

 ---

 ### **Apache Spark**
-Apache Spark is used to process data and train the recommendation model using the ALS (Alternating Least Squares) algorithm.
+Apache Spark is used to process data and train the recommendation model using the ALS algorithm.
 The Spark cluster is deployed with one master and three worker nodes.

 ![Apache Spark Master Dashboard](images/SPARK.PNG)